osamaahmed17/intelligent-logging-pipeline/README.md

 # Intelligent Logging Pipeline

-We designed a simple yet efficient logging solution to simplify log collection, processing, and forwarding.
+We designed a simple yet efficient logging solution to simplify processing log processing and predicting anomalies.
 ## Current Architecture
 #### Reconfigure the setup.
 It needs to be run again.